DCS-training/CDCS-Summer-School2021/Data-Wrangling-Python/Readme.md

 ## Topics
 * Understanding what "data" and data "wrangling" are
 * Importing libraries, reading files, and pandas dataframes
+* Writing python: assignments, variables, properties, and methods
 * On "types": python types and pandas types
 * Exploring the data: basic information
 * Working with missing data: errors, omissions, variations
-* Data Standardisation: the right units
+* Data types: the right type for the job
-* Data Normalisation: comparing apples with apples
+* Comparing data: finding a standard
 * Data Binning: grouping to get a feel of the data
-* Indicator variables: from categories to numbers
+* Dummy variables: from categories to numbers

 ## Installation